Panzercrisis/Runbeck/ReadMe.txt

-This is the source code for the Runbeck coding exercise.
-Each of the top-level directories just inside the Runbeck folder is for a separate project within the solution.
+This repo contains the source code for the Runbeck coding exercise.
+The Visual Studio solution files and folders can be found inside the RunbeckExercise directory.
+The necessary dlls and executable to run the program can be found by themselves inside the "Output Files" directory.
+This solution can be built using Visual Studio Community Edition 2019, with the default components within the ".NET desktop development" workload installed.

 The projects are divided into the following layers: